On this page

 Australia-PNG catch sharing arrangements

 This TAC increase is consistent with catch sharing arrangements between Australia and Papua New Guinea (PNG) recently agreed under the Torres Strait Treaty.
-The arrangements comprise agreement on a global TAC of 615 tonnes and apportionment of catch between jurisdictions.
-Subject to PNG’s utilisation of its catch entitlements in Australian waters (through a process known as ‘cross endorsement’), the Minister may determine a further TAC increase.
-AFMA is awaiting further advice from PNG National Fisheries Authority (NFA) on options for utilisation of PNG’s catch entitlement in Australian waters.
+The arrangements comprise agreement on a global TAC of 530 tonnes and an apportionment of catch between jurisdictions.
+In accordance with the Treaty, PNG have nominated two boats to access PNG’s catch entitlement of TRL (92.75 tonnes) in areas of Australian jurisdiction of the Torres Strait Protected Zone under what is referred to as ‘cross-endorsement’ arrangements.

-Further details regarding the revised TAC are provided in the letter sent to all TRL licence holders issued on 11 March 2022.
+Further details regarding the revised TAC are provided in a letter to all TRL licence holders issued on 13 March 2024.

-On 31 August 2021, Senator the Hon.
-Jonathon Duniam determined a total allowable catch (TAC) of 200,000 kilograms of tropical rock lobster (TRL) in the Australian waters of the TRL Fishery for the 2021–22 fishing season.
-This TAC was agreed by the Protected Zone Joint Authority (PZJA) at their meeting on 17 August 2021 and will apply for the fishing season commencing 1 December 2021.
-It is expected that the TAC will be increased once the outcomes of the scientific assessment processes and the TAC sharing arrangements under the treaty between Australia and Papua New Guinea (PNG) have been taken into account.
-Any increase in the TAC is expected to be determined by the end of February 2022.
+On 10 November 2023, Senator the Hon.
+Murray Watt, Commonwealth Minister for Agriculture, Fisheries and Forestry determined a total allowable catch (TAC) of 200,000 kilograms of tropical rock lobster (TRL) in the Australian waters of the TRL Fishery for the 2023-24 fishing season to apply for the fishing season commencing on 1 December 2023.
+It is expected that the TAC will be increased once the outcomes of the scientific assessment processes and the catch sharing arrangements under the Torres Strait Treaty between Australia and Papua New Guinea (PNG) have been considered.
+Any increase in the TAC is expected to be determined by the end of February 2024.

 Moontide hookah closures